bhuvanarajamani/thecodebee/_posts/2017-02-11-fake-api-for-angular-2+-during-development-using-angularcli.md

 #### Call API

+Now that we have the service scaffold, let's start writing the logic for calling the API.
 Here is the content of `fake.service.ts`.

 {% highlight javascript %}
   import { Injectable } from '@angular/core';